derossiwang/Mask_RCNN/README.md

     1. Copy all the cuDNN components to 'C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0'

-    2. Copy the unziped cuda folder to C:\tools, so that cuda exists at C:\tools\cuda
+    2. Copy the unzipped cuda folder to C:\tools, so that cuda exists at C:\tools\cuda

     3. **[IMPORTANT]** Setup path of Toolkit, otherwise tensorflow-gpu will not be able to run.